-Before making a public announcement, the archeologists notified representatives of the Champagne and Aishihik First Nations, whose historical territory was the location of the body.
+Before making a public announcement, the archaeologists notified representatives of the Champagne and Aishihik First Nations, whose historical territory was the location of the body.
 They visited the site and decided to name the person Kwäday Dän Tsʼìnchi, which means Long Ago Person Found.
-A team of archeologists was assembled to assess the find, and the First Nations were further consulted about the project.
+A team of archaeologists was assembled to assess the find, and the First Nations were further consulted about the project.
 They supported having scientific studies done, including DNA analysis.

 Identity of the ‘Canadian Ice Man’